This document is intended to help you set up the software development environment for the hardware based on Espressif ESP32.

 All subsequent calls of

 make within the same terminal session will use

 the exported value given that the variable is not simultaneously overridden.

-esp-idf folder and cloning it again, exactly as when doing initial installation described in sections Get ESP-IDF.
+esp-idf folder and clone it again, as if performing the initial installation described in Step 2.
+Get ESP-IDF.

-If downloading to a new path, remember to Add IDF_PATH to User Profile so that the toolchain scripts know where to find the ESP-IDF in its release specific location.
+If downloading to a new path, remember to Add IDF_PATH to User Profile so that the toolchain scripts can find ESP-IDF in its release specific location.

 Another solution is to update only what has changed.
 The update procedure depends on the version of ESP-IDF you are using.